 Okay, so how does all this cute creative stuff make me qualified to edit your manuscript?
 Another fair question.
 You're on a roll!

 First, I'm a seasoned, focused editor.
 In my former life as a business copywriter, I edited not only my stuff, but also probably five-million-words worth of client material.
 For many years, I've toured the country and the Internet as Grammar Diva Annie, teaching classes and workshops to fiction writers.

 Second, I'm an experienced, successful writer.
 For the last thirty years, I've been a freelance business marketing copywriter.
 Finally, the voices inside my head demanded to be heard.
 Now I give fictional life to these characters in romance and mystery novels.
 (Beats taking meds, right?)

 Third, I'm a voracious, well-versed reader.
 In fact, I've been once since age four.
-Add that to being active in many online and live reader groups for most of my fifty years, and I can confidently say I know what readers like and—more importantly—don't like in a novel.
+Add that to being active in many online and live reader groups for most of my fifty-plus years, and I can confidently say I know what readers like and—more importantly—don't like in a novel.

 I'm a stickler for taking your writing to the next level with an in-depth look at your prose's appearance, readability, and impact.
 My approach drives my clients and critique partners crazy, but they know it makes their writing better.

 Remember, friends don't let friends go unedited.